-- Q1: What are the maximum amounts of election expenses for the 2020 Legislative Council General Election? - A1: In accordance with the Maximum Amount of Election Expenses (Legislative Council Election) Regulation (Cap.
-554D), the maximum amounts of election expenses per candidate / list of candidate(s) for the 2020 Legislative Council General Election are as follows -
+Q1: What are the maximum amounts of election expenses for the 2021 Election Committee Subsector Elections?

+A1: In accordance with section 2 of the Maximum Scale of Election Expenses (Election Committee) Order (Cap.
+554I), the maximum amounts of election expenses applicable to each candidate for the 2021 Election Committee Subsector Elections are as follows -